Company Detail

 We need your talent, teamwork, and energy to help us achieve great things that inspire people all over the globe.
 We need you to bring creative ideas and diverse backgrounds to help us envision, shape, and deliver systems that will enable the exploration of space while benefiting people here on Earth.
 We are excited about what we do, and we need you on our team as we take on exciting challenges for NASA's pursuits in deep space exploration.

-We have an exciting opportunity for an Active Thermal Controls Subsystem Manager to join our JETS II contract team at NASA Johnson Space Center in Houston, TX.
+We have an exciting opportunity for a Facility Electrical Engineer to join our JETS II contract team at NASA Johnson Space Center in Houston, TX.

 If selected you will: